Sleeping Positions Can Adversely Affect Snoring: Know How?

 It is more common among women than men according to the On Health website as 41 percent of us are sleeping in this way.

 CNN reports that sleeping in the fetal position is good for preventing back and neck pain as it keeps your spine elongated on the plus side.

 As your airways are not as obstructed as when you sleep on your back it also stops you from snoring.

-If you are prone to acid reflux and heartburn this is the sleeping position for you if you sleep on the left side according to Eight Mattress website.
+If you are prone to acid reflux and heartburn this is the best sleeping position for you, preferably sleeping on the left side according to Eight Mattress website.

-It can also boost your digestion and stimulate the removal of toxins from your lymph nodes as the site states thank the location of your organs.
+Thanks to the location of the relevant organs, sleeping on your side can also boost your digestion and stimulate the removal of toxins from your lymph nodes, the site states.

 Sleeping On Your Side Good or Bad?